-Court reserves order on DK Shivakumar's bail plea in money laundering case
+Court reserves order on D K Shivakumar's bail plea in money laundering case

 Special Court reserves order on Karnataka Congress leader DK Shivakumar's bail plea in a money laundering case, after the conclusion of arguments of prosecution and defence lawyers. (file pic) pic.twitter.com/SdIDjKhWvz— ANI (@ANI) September 21, 2019

-Earlier, DK Suresh was restricted from meeting Shivakumar in Tihar jail on Thursday.
+Earlier, D K Suresh was restricted from meeting Shivakumar in Tihar jail on Thursday.

 CBI court remands D K Shivakumar to judicial custody till Oct 1.